jacopotediosi/OctoPrint-Telegram/README.md

 	tune - Set feed- and flowrate.
 Control temperatures. user - get user info.
 	help - show list of commands.
-	gif - send a gif of 5 seconds
+	gif - send gif of 5 seconds
-	supergif - send a gif of 10 seconds on - Turns on the printer power via the PSUControl plugin API.
+	supergif - send gif of 10 seconds photo - send photo from webcams
+	on - Turns on the printer power via the PSUControl plugin API.
 Requires PSU Control plugin installation. off - Turns off the printer power via the PSUControl plugin API.
 Requires PSU Control plugin. gcode_XXX - Send the gcode to the printer where XXX is the gcode command (/gcode_M117 HelloWorld for exemple)